WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 The village miller.

-Strong, patient, and one of Ben's closest friends.
+Strong, patient, and one of Jack and Peters closest friends.

 **Current Situation:** A wagon carrying the Harvest Festival's cornmeal has overturned on the bridge and broken its axle.
 Eli can't right it alone or repair it.
+He is madly in love with Rose but keeps it secret from Jack and Peter.
+He is unaware of the duel to the death.

 **Actionable:** Recruit Jack and Peter to help repair the wagon or find another solution.
 Once cleared, the cornmeal reaches Rose's bakery.